 The non-adversarial arrangement can also reduce the time and costs that go into day-to-day contract administration and risk management.[1,2]

 The shared liability framework allows parties to communicate more freely about various issues.
-This results in improved project outcomes and efficiencies, provides more room for innovation and experimentation for the benefit of the project, and reduces the likelihood of additional costs arising out of disputes.[1,2,3]
+This results in improved project outcomes and efficiencies provide more room for innovation and experimentation for the benefit of the project and reduce the likelihood of additional costs arising out of disputes.[1,2,3]

 While there are, of course, disadvantages to a collaborative approach, most of these can be effectively managed if the correct framework is developed for a project.